dosisod/refurb/README.md

 default `pyproject.toml` file.
 Note that it still must be in the same form as the normal `pyproject.toml` file.

+Click [here](./docs/configs/README.md) to see some example config files.

 ### Ignore Checks Per File/Folder

 If you have a large codebase you might want to ignore errors for certain files or folders,